mxdev92/You/replit.md

-✓ Reduced animation delays from 0.1s to 0.02s for much faster card appearances ✓ Optimized skeleton loading with fewer items (6 vs 9) and cleaner static placeholders ✓ Improved caching with 1-second staleTime to prevent excessive API requests
+✓ Reduced animation delays from 0.1s to 0.02s for much faster card appearances ✓ Optimized skeleton loading with fewer items (6 vs 9) and cleaner static placeholders ✓ Improved caching with 1-second staleTime to prevent excessive API requests ✓ SUPER FAST LOADING: Removed all animation delays and made loading instant ✓ Changed from lazy loading to eager loading for immediate image display ✓ Eliminated motion animations for fastest possible product card rendering ✓ Optimized caching with 2-second staleTime and 5-second refetch intervals

 July 4, 2025:
 ✓ Replaced all native browser alert() dialogs with professional custom modal notifications